rottnpotato/BISUpayroll/.github/instructions/system.instructions.md

 - **Never skip or abbreviate code sections as it may lead to misunderstandings.**
 - **Maintain full visibility of the codebase structure in all examples.**
 - **Always write maintainable and refactored code.
 Always check for errors afer making changes.**
+- **search for the proper file structures and practices. search it on the web if necessary and apply it to the codebase.**

-- When creating/implementing features, only use relevant files for context.
+- **When creating/implementing features, only use relevant files for context.**
+- **ensure code is clean, readable, and follows best practices and is easily debuggable and maintainable.**